-Trading in stocks as a complete novice can seem like an intimidating undertaking, to say the least, or flat-out dangerous if you don’t adhere to well-thought-out strategies and techniques.
+Trading stocks as a complete novice can seem like an intimidating undertaking, to say the least, or flat-out dangerous if you don’t adhere to well-thought-out strategies and investing techniques.
 That’s why we have put together this guide with the 10 most acclaimed, best-selling, and beginner-friendly books to help you start making savvy trading decisions on the stock market today.

 - What is Investing?
 Putting Money to Work

 - 15 Top-Rated Investment Books of All Time